DA0-DA0/dao-contracts/README.md

 The contract would be the admin of a tokenfactory denom.
 For minting and burning, users then interact with the contract using its own ExecuteMsgs which trigger the contract's access control logic, and the contract then dispatches tokenfactory sdk.Msgs from its own contract account.

-The contract also contains a SudoMsg::BeforeSend hook that allows for the blacklisting of specific accounts as well as the freezing of all transfers if necessary.
+The contract also contains a SudoMsg::BlockBeforeSend hook that allows for the blacklisting of specific accounts as well as the freezing of all transfers if necessary.

 ## Deployment

 The contract does not create its own tokenfactory denom.
-Instead, it is expected that a tokenfactory denom is created by an external account which sets denom metadata, points to the contract as the BeforeSend hook, and then passes over admin control to the contract.
+Instead, it is expected that a tokenfactory denom is created by an external account which sets denom metadata, points to the contract as the BlockBeforeSend hook, and then passes over admin control to the contract.

 Here we will present guide for getting the contract deployed and setup.